JinitVyas/JinitVyas/README.md

 <h1 align="center">Hi 👋, I'm Jinit Vyas</h1>
 <h3 align="center">A passionate AI/ML and Data Science enthusiast with a focus on NLP</h3>

 I'm Jinit, an AI/ML developer specializing in Natural Language Processing (NLP).
-I've developed several projects in recommendation and prediction, and currently, I'm focusing on text generation.
+I've developed several projects in recommendation and prediction, and currently, I'm focusing on Generative AI.